-AggieAir has pioneered airspace integration techniques for unmanned aerial systems (UAS) that are operating above 400 ft (121m) and up to 3,000 ft (914 m) above ground.
-We utilize manned aircraft radios to communicate with air traffic in a “mini ATC” where the pilot in charge (PIC) ensures the safety of both manned and unmanned aircraft.
+AggieAir has pioneered airspace integration techniques for uncrewed aerial systems (UAS) that are operating above 400 ft (121m) and up to 3,000 ft (914 m) above ground.
+We utilize manned aircraft radios to communicate with air traffic in a “mini ATC” where the pilot in charge (PIC) ensures the safety of both manned and uncrewed aircraft.
 AggieAir has also integrated ADS-b into our system allowing for manned aircraft to be aware of the UAS and the ground control operator to see all ADS-b transponding aircraft.

 FAA Certificates of Authorization

 AggieAir has an unprecedented relationship with FAA, receiving certificates of authorization (COA) for a maximum altitude of 5,000 ft (1524 m) above ground, a maximum altitude of 11,000 ft (3,352 m) above sea level, and 3 COAs within five miles of general aviation airports one of which borders the end of the runway.
 We employ part 107 pilots for all flights and have a manned pilot who serves as our FAA liaison and Flight Director.